digital-sustainability/oss-github-benchmark/README.md

 #### total: number;

-the number of institutions after filtering and searching and without pagination
+The number of institutions after filtering and searching but without pagination.

 #### sectors: { [key: string]: number };